 - The majority of artifacts in your display must be up and working; we want these exhibits to be interactive and static/non-working hardware makes that more difficult.
 (We can make exceptions; just let us know in the ‘comments’ field of the registration form.)

 - It is important that you have somebody at your table who can run the exhibit during the public open hours.
 People generally will pass by an unattended exhibit.
 All exhibitors will get two exhibitor badges so you can bring a helper, friend, etc. Hopefully the show will be very busy all day long, so bring snacks and drinks and be prepared to do a lot of talking.

-- Each exhibitor gets one VCF T-shirt and two exhibitor passes.
+- Each exhibitor gets one VCF T-shirt and up to two exhibitor passes.
 Chairs, power, and WiFi are provided by the museum.
 You just bring yourself, your exhibit, and snacks.
 Somebody usually has a toolkit for field repairs and the museum has fire extinguishers, but hopefully no magic smoke gets released.

 - LCM+L museum admission is free for exhibitors during the days of the show.
 Bring a helper so you can take advantage of this!

 - We encourage all exhibitors to also bring relevant articles, books, literature, posters, signs, etc. It makes for a more complete exhibit.

 - Have a question?
 Email us and ask!
 We want to work with you to make your exhibit great, and to have a great show.